srad/SuperSuperSuperResolution.App/store_description.md

 **🚀 Why MagicResolution?**

-*   **⚡ Fast Mode (GPU Acceleration):** Experience blazing-fast processing speeds on supported devices.
+*   **⚡ Accelerated Mode (GPU Acceleration):** Experience blazing-fast processing speeds on supported devices.
 Our advanced engine utilizes your device's GPU for rapid results.
 *   **🔒 Privacy First & Offline:** No cloud, no uploads, no data tracking.
 All processing happens 100% locally on your device.
 Your photos never leave your phone.
 *   **🧠 Advanced AI Technology:** Powered by the industry-leading Real-ESRGAN-x4plus model, specifically tuned to restore realistic details and textures.
 *   **📱 Simple & Beautiful:** A clean, modern interface with before/after comparisons, real-time tile-based progress updates, and easy sharing.